 This is where SEO comes in.

-I know that keyword research and SEO seem overwhelming, but don’t let that stop you from giving your post a winning chance of getting found when people type in important terms related to it.
+I know that keyword research and SEO can feel overwhelming, but don’t let that stop you from giving your post a winning chance of getting found when people type in important terms related to your topic.

 Here are some ways to make it easy for search engines to find your site: